Dr Judith Marshall BSc (Hons); PGCE(FE); MSc; PhD; CPsychol; AFBPsS; FHEA

 My main undergraduate teaching areas are Developmental Psychology, Individual Differences and Social Psychology.

-- The ways in which embodied knowledge and skills impact upon identity formation.
+- The ways in which embodied knowledge, skills and practices impact upon identity formation.

 - People’s ability to identify and engage with political activity within their communities